 SPECTER System Experiment

 Our last stop in the basement included a SPECTER system experiment.
-In the video, you may see some dark lines on the floor.
-These connect the test subject to the SPECTER system.
-It measures her biologic responses to the environment.
+It measures biologic responses to the environment.
 AGHOST used the test to see if subject had connected to 2 spirits.
 Ghostly Activities was present for 45 minutes of testing before we returned to the second floor hallway.

 At the time of this writing, it’s unknown if any data implies a ghost was present.
-As far as I know, AGHOST is the only paranormal investigation team to use technology like this in the field.
+It doesn’t appear SPECTER detected anything paranormal.

 Ghostly Activities didn’t capture any evidence during this investigation, but AGHOST members got more than a dozen EVPs throughout the building.
-We do believe there is something unexplained happening here, based on its historic evidence collection and EVPs from AGHOST’s investigation.
+Ghostly Activities believes something unexplained is happening here, based on its historic evidence collection and EVPs from AGHOST’s investigation.

 Getting To Preston Castle